DisCoTec/discotec.github.io/2025/abstracts.md

 ## 7

-* Giorgio Delzanno, Cosimo Laneve, Arnaud Sangnier and Gianluigi Zavattaro. *Decidability Problems for Micro-Stipula*.
+* Giorgio Delzanno, Cosimo Laneve, Arnaud Sangnier and Gianluigi Zavattaro. **Decidability Problems for Micro-Stipula**

 Micro-Stipula is a stateful calculus in which clauses can be activated either through interactions with the external environment or